abinit/abinit/doc/tutorial/rttddft.md

                  - \frac{N\vec{A}(t)}{\Omega},
 \end{equation}
 with $w_k$ the weight of the $k$-point, $f_{nk}$ the occupations, $N$ the total number of electrons and
 $\Omega$ the volume of the simulation cell.
-In practice, the expression used to compute the current density is slightly different due to some subtleties related to gauge invariance and the non locality of the PAW transformation.
+In practice, the expressions for the Hamiltonian and the current density include additional term coming from PAW that we do not include here for clarity.
+Moreover, there are some subtleties related to gauge invariance and the non locality of the PAW transformation that we decide not to discuss here for simplicity.

 The application of an external electric field is set by switching the value of the variable [[td_ef_type]] to 1.
 This will trigger the application of an impulse external electric field $\vec{E}(t) = \vec{E}_0\delta(t-t_0)$.